 "Every night he plays video games for hours and then is too tired the next day to do a good job at work.
 I'm afraid he is going to lose his job, but he gets angry at me if I say anything to him about it."

-Carolyn consulted with me because of her concern over her sons.
+Carolyn consulted with me because of her concern over her two sons.

 "After graduating high school, Brandon did a semester of college and then dropped out.
 Matthew graduated last year and has been doing some odd jobs, but neither of them seem motivated to do much of anything."

 "They sleep in and then play video games."